mdbeckmanTemp/2025-NZSA-Canterbury/index.md

   | New Zealand Statistical Association
 date: |
   |
-  | University of Auckland
+  | University of Canterbury
-  | April 9, 2025
+  | April 16, 2025
   |
   |
 output: